gc535/LivenessDectectionForFaceSpoofingAttack/README.md

 update 10/18/2018:
   1. generated a deploy model for single inference purpose.
   2. added a inference script to run the test on whole test set after training the MLP.

+update 10/24/2018:
+  1. added another executable for generating data for training the merging MLP
+  2. update the Makefile